haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd.md

   - These objects are usually defined in one or more *manifest* files in either *YAML* or *JSON* format.

+* These actions take place when you **deploy** the application:
+  1. You submit the application *manifest* to the Kubernetes API.
+     The API Server writes the *objects* defined in the manifest to *etcd*.
+  2. A *controller* notices the newly created *objects* and creates several new objects - one for each application instance.
+  3. The *Scheduler* assigns a node to each instance.
+  4. The *Kubelet* notices that an instance is assigned to the Kubelet's node.
+     It runs the application instance
+     via the *Container Runtime*.
+  5. The *Kube Proxy* notices that the application instances are ready to accept connections from clients and configures a *load balancer* for them.
+  6. The *Kubelets* and the *Controllers* monitor the system and keep the applications running.

+* A **controller** is interested in a particular *object type*.
+  It waits for the API server to notify it that a new object has been created, and then performs operations to bring that object to life.

+* The **scheduler** is a special type of *controller*, whose only task is to schedule application instances onto worker nodes.

+* The **Kubelet** that runs on each *worker node* is also a type of *controller*.
+  Its task is to wait for application instances to be assigned to the node on which it is located and run the application.

+* The **Kube Proxy**, another *controller* running alongside the *Kubelet*, is responsible for setting up the *load balancer*.

+* Once the application is up and running, the *Kubelet* keeps the application healthy by restarting it when it terminates.
+  It also reports the *status* of the application by updating the *object* that represents the application instance.

 ## Introducing the Kubernetes API objects

 ## Running applications in Pods